borntofrappe/game-development/Games/Lunar Lander/Noise/README.md

 ## Buzzing bee

 The demo considers random movement in both the `x` and `y` dimension.
-The project is also useful to illustrate how the same noise function can be used for two values and yet produce different measures, by picking the values from the same noise function, but using a different offset.
+The project is useful to illustrate how the same noise function can be used for two values and yet produce different measures.
+This is achieved by picking the values from the same noise function, but using a different offset.

 ```lua
 bee.x = love.math.noise(offset) * WINDOW_WIDTH